 “We’ve observed most students write a polished formal essay, yet submit a more casual short response.”

 Awesome advice!
 Now, let’s read through the two required prompts and see what that means.
+Let’s tackle the University of Washington essays.

 - Essay Prompt: Tell a story from your life, describing an experience that either demonstrates your character or helped to shape it.
 (500 words)